garrekstemo/TransferMatrix.jl/docs/src/guide/tutorial.md

 To get you up and running, let's build a simple two-layer structure of air and glass and calculate the reflectance and transmittance to visualize the [Brewster angle](https://en.wikipedia.org/wiki/Brewster%27s_angle) for p-polarized light.
-We fix the wavelength of incident light and vary the angle of incidence when setting up our `Structure`.
+We fix the wavelength of incident light and vary the angle of incidence.
-(It is just as simple to fix the incidence angle and calculate the transfer matrix as a function of the field wavelength.)

 We start by making a `Layer` type of air and a `Layer` of glass.
 We'll do this for a wavelength of 1 μm.
 Since there are only two layers and the transfer matrix method treats the first and last layers as semi-infinite, there is no need to provide a thickness for our glass and air layers.
 From the examples below, you can see that there are fields for

-- the material name
+- the material
 - the layer thickness
-- a list of wavelengths
-- the real part of the refractive index (corresponding to the wavelength)
-- the imaginary part of the refractive index

-Details about different ways to make a layer are further on in the tutorial.
+The material is a `RefractiveMaterial` from the RefractiveIndex.jl package.

 ```@setup tutorial
 using Pkg